-The Ricciotti is deeply convinced that an in- depth communication with the audience is only possible through a high artistic quality.
-Therefore each tour starts with an intensive period of rehearsals.
-Conductor and artistic leader Leonard Evers works up to nine hours a day with the orchestra to study an average of 25 compositions for the tour.
-Professional teachers support him by taking over parts of the rehearsals to work with the separate sections of the orchestra.
+Each tour starts with an intensive period of rehearsals.
+Coen studies an average of 25 compositions for tour.
+Professional répétiteurs support him by taking over parts of the rehearsals.
 Also the musicians get the chance to get experience at playing solo, either improvising or playing from a score and to get the feel of playing on a stage.

-Despite its short existence, this module has already proven to be a welcome supplement to the regular composition classes.
+This module has already proven to be a welcome supplement to the regular composition classes.
 Students get the chance to write for a complete orchestra and to experiment freely with sounds, orchestration and the (im)possibilities of the individual instruments.
+The Ricciotti musicians learn about how a composition comes to be and they have the unique opportunity to get involved in composing the piece by asking questions and giving suggestions.

 (Outlines, played during the spring tour of 2016)